 How to Find a Family Doctor in Fredericton

-Finding a family doctor is a vital first step to ensure your health and well-being.
+Finding a family doctor to access healthcare is a vital to ensure your well-being.
 But, finding a family doctor can be difficult.
-So be sure to start your search early and don’t wait until you are sick.
-To find a doctor, you can use Patient Connect NB.
-You may be put on a waitlist until a doctor is available.
+So start searching as soon as you arrive and don’t wait until you are sick.

 Fredericton is a vibrant community and a rewarding place to live.
 You’ll find culture and art, festivals and events, green space, and recreational activities that make the city so liveable.